Back to Blog

 FAQ

 What about HubSpot's free email features?
 HubSpot's free tier includes basic email marketing (2,000 emails/month).
 It's fine for getting started but has limitations: HubSpot branding, basic templates, limited automation.
-Most teams outgrow it quickly.
+Most teams outgrow it quickly, usually within the first few months.